Canada Gazette, Part I, Volume 152, Number 11: PARLIAMENT

-On July 4, 2017, the Commissioner of Canada Elections entered into a compliance agreement with Mr. Pierre Poilievre, pursuant to section 517 of the Canada Elections Act.
+On February 28, 2018, the Commissioner of Canada Elections entered into a compliance agreement with Mathieu Désilets, pursuant to section 517 of the Canada Elections Act.
 The text of the compliance agreement is set out in full below.

 Commissioner of Canada Elections

-Pursuant to section 517 of the Canada Elections Act (the Act), the Commissioner of Canada Elections (the Commissioner) and Mr. Pierre Poilievre (the Contracting Party) enter into this agreement aimed at ensuring compliance with the Act.
+Under section 517 of the Canada Elections Act (the Act), the Commissioner of Canada Elections (the Commissioner) and Mathieu Désilets (the Contracting Party) entered into this compliance agreement to ensure compliance with the Act.